laravel/docs/billing.md

     $user->deletePaymentMethods();

-By default this method is configured to delete payment methods of the `card` type.
-To delete payment methods of a different type you can pass the type as a parameter:
+By default, this method will delete payment methods of the `card` type.
+To delete payment methods of a different type you can pass the `type` as an argument to the method:

     $user->deletePaymentMethods('sepa_debit');